Customer lifetime value: how to calculate it and integrate it into a strategy?

 - Retain existing ones with benefits.

-This metric is used when you have a relationship of several years with a customer, taking into account this value helps to understand the consumer experience and measure feedback at all key touch points , in order to interpret what are the drivers of the customer.
-CLV .
+This metric is used when you have a multi-year relationship with a customer.
+Taking this value into account helps you understand the consumer experience and measure feedback across all key touchpoints , in order to interpret the drivers of CLV .

-Remember that the contact points are defined as:
+Let us remember that contact points are defined as:

-“Moments in which a customer comes into contact with your brand.
-These points make up the customer's journey to acquire the service or product and are key to influencing the customer experience”.
+“Moments when a customer comes into contact with your brand.
+These points make up the customer’s journey to acquire the service or product and are key to influencing the customer’s experience.”

-Said customer journey helps us detect the first signs of wear and tear to counteract them and improve their loyalty , so that they in turn recommend us to others and increase the company's revenue.
+This customer journey helps us detect the first signs of attrition to counteract them and improve their loyalty , so that they in turn recommend us to others and increase the company's income.

 Do you know how much your clients are costing you?

-The CLV is related to several important metrics, which we will review in detail below:
+CLV relates to several important metrics, which we will review in detail below:

 CAC: Customer Acquisition Cost.

-The cost of customer acquisition is equal to the money that is invested to attract a new customer , it includes factors such as:
+Customer acquisition cost is the amount of money invested to attract a new customer , and includes factors such as:

 - a) Advertising